Ali-Shaha/PyPlot_Interactive_3d/README.md

 ## Examples

-Click the bellow link to see gerated html example files.
+Click the link bellow to see example of gerated html file.

 - [Sandia flame D][sandiaD]